Outbound sales: definition, process and strategies

 - Legality - Are there legal requirements that your company or the company you do business with must meet?

-- Service level agreements (SLAs) - Can you guarantee you’ll be able to meet your customer’s needs if they have these thresholds?
+- Service level agreements (SLAs): Can you guarantee you’ll be able to meet your customers’ needs if they have these thresholds?

 As well as an ICP, knowing your buyer and user persona is also important.
 The buyer persona is different to the user persona in that this is the person who is the decision-maker for purchasing.
+The buyer and user personas could be the same people, depending on the company structure.

 A world-class sales team

 This one’s not easy, but it is possible.
-If you’re starting out with your sales team, it’s essential to understand the personality traits that make a successful outbound sales rep.
+If you’re starting with your sales team, it’s essential to understand the personality traits that make a successful outbound sales rep.

 We’ve listed some of the key ones: